Fall Stories

 I am still trying to assess my reaction to this new nodule.
 It doesn’t really concern me, but any new growth must get serious attention, which Dr. Mashru is giving it.

 At Sherry’s request I had Dr. Mashru take a look at a rough spot on my back.
 He looked carefully, gave a initial suggestion that the skin lesion was a skin cancer of some kind (not melanoma), took a picture and sent it to my Dermatologist.
 She soon messaged me saying it looks like a “seborrheic keratosis” which is a scary phrase.
-But she also noted that Dermatologists refer to these benign growths as “barnacles” 😊 So I laughed, thanked her, telling her I am looking forward to my July appointment where she will give me a complet skin check.
+But she also noted that Dermatologists refer to these benign growths as “barnacles” 😊 So I laughed, thanked her, telling her I am looking forward to my July appointment where she will give me a complete skin check.

 I have to admit my bigger emotion is toward Joy Love’s Saturday wedding in Stanfield with Donn and Elizabeth coming from Kansas City and Cyndee coming from Cannon Beach.